-Single chemical indexes and therapeutic indexes used to see drug-protein interaction are too unilateral and could be misled by other confounding variables.ipher combine chemical and therapeutic indexes together, but the linear regression model could be largely affected by small interaction scores of drugs and proteins.
-Also cipher approach is to model regression line. an accurate and more efficient method is .
+Single chemical indexes and therapeutic indexes previously used to see drug-protein interactions are too unilateral and could be misled by other confounding variables.
+Furthermore, cipher combines chemical and therapeutic indexes together, but the linear regression model could be largely affected by small interaction scores of drugs and proteins.
+Also the cipher approach is computationally expensive to model regression line, each time.
+Consequently, an accurate and more efficient method is attempted here.

+The MAXIF method is based on the drug-protein network which is built by drug-drug interaction, known drug-target interaction and protein-protein interaction which comes from DrugBank and String website.
+In the network, we have interaction scores of molecules as weights of each edges.
+Then, we traverse the whole network from source point to sink point through maximum weighted edges passing through drug and protein we want to obtain exact number of interaction score.
+For example, when we want to find interaction score between a and b, we start from point a and find point with maximum flow to it among all next points connecting to it.
+We repeat the procedure and keep finding next maximum flow point continuously.
+If b point could not be found, we need to retrace the path and do same procedure in another path.
+Finally, we will find the point b and have the maximum flow path and the maximizing interaction score between a and b.
+The time computing 100 pairs of score is not more than 2 seconds according to real experience of my code, Thus, the efficiency of MAXIF is amazing and could speed up the research in medical area,

-The key point of MAXIF in information model is the method based on the assumption that the relationship between a drug and protein can be captured by maximum information flow sent from source point.
-Although shortest path is used most commonly to find extent of relationship in previous methods, shortest path only considers one optimal path overlooking other paths.
-However, maximizing information flow method considers all path by flowing through them from which could avoid the shortcoming of unilateral consideration of other way of connections.
-Moreover, MAXIF method could also clearly provide path of maximum information which could contribute to the research of pharmacology.
+The key point of MAXIF in the information model is that the method based on the assumption that the relationship between a drug and protein can be captured by maximum information flow sent from source point.
+Although the shortest path is used most commonly to find extent of drug-protein relationship in previous methods, shortest path only considers one optimal path overlooking other paths.
+However, maximizing information flow method considers all paths by flowing through them from which could avoid the shortcoming of unilateral consideration of other way of connections.
+Moreover, the MAXIF method could also clearly provide path of maximum information which could contribute to the research of pharmacology.

-Also, unlike other methods deeply rely on one source of data, MAXIF integrates different data source like protein-protein interaction or drug similarities.
+Also, unlike other methods the deeply rely on one source of data, MAXIF integrates different data source like protein-protein interaction or drug similarities.
 In this case, it could have more complete and accurate judge of interactions instead of only depend on one kind of data.

-We found that when ranking the proteins in cross validation, there are many proteins.n further of method, different level of coefficients should be used and different interaction scores between proteins should be calculated through their similar of amino acid sequences or structure.
+We found that when ranking the proteins in cross validation, there are many proteins ranked similarly.
+Because we defined each protein-protein interaction as 1 when they are demonstrated as connecting, there is no clear differentiate of level of interaction between different pair of proteins While calculating the score passing through them, their might be no difference of different protein, so high frequency of same score appears.
+In further optimizations of this method, different levels of coefficients should be used and different interaction scores between proteins should be calculated through their similar of amino acid sequences or structure.

 5. Conclusion